okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/oob/use-flow.md

 - `oob_code` is an identifier of a single out-of-band factor transaction.
 To respond to or check on the status of an out-of-band factor, this code is used to identify the factor transaction.
 - `expires_in` is the time, in seconds, until the `oob_code` expires.
-- `interval` is the frequency in seconds at which the client should poll to check if the out-of-band factor is completed.
+- `interval` is the frequency, in seconds, at which the client needs to poll Okta to check if the out-of-band factor is completed.
 This is only relevant to polling factors such as Okta Verify Push.
 - `channel` is the type of out-of-band channel used.
 Okta currently only supports Okta Verify Push.<!-- need to update this when phase 2 is complete -->
-- `binding_method` is the method used to bind the out-of-band-channel with the primary channel.
+- `binding_method` is the method used to bind the out-of-band channel with the primary channel.
 Since Okta Verify Push doesn't require any binding, the only supported value for EA is `none`.<!-- need to update this when phase 2 is complete -->

 ### Poll the Okta authorization server